taiwoemm/Sentiment-Analysis-LSTM/README.md

 >**After input words are passed to an embedding layer, the new embeddings will be passed to LSTM cells.**
 >
 >**Finally, the LSTM outputs will go to a sigmoid output layer.**

+We'll calculate the loss by comparing the output of the last sigmoid layer at the last time step and the training label (pos or neg).